How to Register as an Individual Entrepreneur in Israel

 Next up is registration with the VAT Department, which is a compulsory action.
-As an osek patur, you do not register as a VAT payer unless your annual turnover is upwards of 100,491 NIS (as of 1 January 2020).
+As an osek patur, you do not register as a VAT payer unless your annual turnover is upwards of 107,692 shekels per year (for 2023).
 However, you still have to register your business with them, as that step makes all the following possible.

 Register with the Income Tax office in Israel

 Your next move is registering with the Income Tax office (Mas Ahnassa).
 Here is where your annual tax rate will be assessed, as the income tax is progressive, and it varies between 10% and 47%.
 You will be getting the document stating your tax rate by mail from the Income Tax office.
 Keep in mind that all expenses of running your business, such as rent, equipment, business trips, and consumables, can be written off your annual tax.